Why There is NO Unit Trusts ( Mutual Fund ) in My Portfolio

 What is the 'Turnover Ratio'

 The turnover ratio is the percentage of a mutual fund or other investment's holdings that have been replaced in a given year, which varies by the type of mutual fund, its investment objective and/or the portfolio manager's investing style.

-For example, a stock index fund will have a low turnover rate, but a bond fund will have high turnover because active trading is an inherent quality of bond investments; likewise, an aggressive small-cap growth stock fund will generally experience higher turnover than a large-cap value stock fund.
-Also, the more portfolio turnover in a fund, the more likely it will generate short-term capital gains, which are taxable at an investor's ordinary income rate.
+For example, a stock index fund will have a low turnover rate, but a bond fund will have high turnover because active trading is an inherent quality of a bond investments; likewise, an aggressive small-cap growth stock fund will generally experience higher turnover than a large-cap value stock fund.
+Also, the more portfolio turnover in a fund, the more likely it will generate short-term capital gains, which are taxable at an investor's ordinary-income rate.